 As a result of the publication, on January 27, 2023, of the Act of January 13, 2023 amending the ct on Assistance to Citizens of Ukraine in Connection with the Armed Conflict on the Territory of Ukraine and certain other laws, a new regulation has come into effect regarding the possibility for persons under temporary protection in Poland to apply for a temporary residence permit in Poland.

 According to the current wording of the legislation, citizens of Ukraine enjoying temporary protection in Poland (i.e., in principle, persons with UKR PESEL) may apply for temporary residence in Poland only if the purpose of their stay in Poland will be:

-– performance of the work,
+– performance of work,

-Unfortunately, the Special-purpose Act does not currently provide for the possibility for children under temporary protection in Poland to apply for a temporary residence permit, even after April 1, 2023, even if they are children of persons authorised as of April 1, 2023, to apply for temporary residence.
+Unfortunately, at the moment, the special act does not provide for the possibility of applying for a temporary residence permit, even after April 1, 2023, for children under temporary protection in Poland, even if they are children of persons who, as of April 1, 2023, are eligible to apply for temporary residence.

 The prerequisites for granting a temporary residence permit for different purposes of stay and the required documents can be found at: https://migrant.wsc.mazowieckie.pl/pl/pliki-do-pobrania/314

 We recommend that, prior to April 1, 2023, you verify via the website of the relevant provincial office what documents are required for Ukrainian citizens under temporary protection who apply for a temporary residence permit, and what mode and method of application is stipulated in the relevant office, as it may vary from one province to another.